CCS-voidBird/PhD_Notebook/Month4.md

 	1. set a framework of the genotype markers array - sugarcane markers and select traits.
 	2. training a genetic prediction model for the given markers ↑
 	3. Using another strategy to generate natural offspring - F1 F2 .. from the original/natural/actual parents.
-	4. Using the trained prediction model to predict phenotypes of these digital offspring -> select highest outcomes
+	4. Using the trained prediction model to predict phenotypes of these offspring -> select highest outcomes
 	5. Record breeding traces for those outstanding offspring